How standards evolve without compromising consistency, traceability, or control.

 Specifically, it is designed to:

-• Preserve consistency across time
+• Preserve consistency over time

-• Prevent informal or shadow modifications
+• Eliminate informal or unauthorised modifications

-• Ensure changes are risk-assessed before adoption
+• Ensure all changes are risk-assessed prior to adoption

 • Maintain full traceability of decision history

-• Support continuous improvement without drift
+• Enable continuous improvement without drift

-This is how governance matures instead of resets.
+This is how governance matures without resets.

-HOW CONTROLLED EVOLUTION IS USED
+HOW CONTROLLED EVOLUTION OPERATES

 Changes are initiated through formal proposals and assessed against predefined impact criteria.